UK Horse Racing League Betting Offers 2024

 In 2020, the British Horseracing Authority gave the go-ahead for the Racing League to get underway the following summer.
 When they did so, it was also confirmed that the calls of racehorse owners for increased prize money had been answered.
 Each race had a £50,000 prize attached, which was enough to ensure that owners and trainers alike were suddenly keen on their horses entering the competition.

 The Team Manager will decide which horse will run in what race, as well as which jockey will ride the horse.
-Each meeting will have six races, which will be run over the following distances:
+The managers for 2023 were:

 - 5 furlongs